-Martin Brinkley, a native of Raleigh, N.C., was appointed the 14th Dean of the University of North Carolina School of Law by Chancellor Carol L. Folt on July 1, 2015.
-He shares with our first dean, James Cameron MacRae (1899-1909), the distinction of being the only practicing lawyer to become dean in the history of Carolina Law.
+Martin H. Brinkley '92, a native of Wake County, N.C., was appointed the 14th Dean of the University of North Carolina School of Law on July 1, 2015.
+He shares with our first dean, North Carolina Supreme Court Justice James Cameron MacRae (Dean, 1899-1909), the distinction of being the only practicing lawyer to become dean in the history of the school.

-After serving as Executive Articles Editor of the North Carolina Law Review as a student at Carolina Law, Dean Brinkley clerked for Chief Judge Sam J. Ervin, III of the U.S. Court of Appeals for the Fourth Circuit.
-In 2011-12 he was President of the North Carolina Bar Association, the youngest lawyer to lead the nation's preeminent voluntary state bar in more than 50 years.
+After serving as Executive Articles Editor of the North Carolina Law Review during his third year at Carolina Law, Dean Brinkley clerked for Chief Judge Sam J. Ervin, III of the U.S. Court of Appeals for the Fourth Circuit.
+In 2011-12 he served as President of the North Carolina Bar Association, the youngest lawyer to lead the nation's preeminent voluntary state bar in more than 50 years.
 He is an elected member of the American Law Institute.

-Dean Brinkley is a recipient of the North Carolina Bar Association’s Citizen Lawyer Award, Carolina Law’s Pro Bono Alumnus of the Year Award, and other awards recognizing his pro bono service to individuals and charitable institutions.
-He has served on the boards of and acted as pro bono counsel to more than 30 nonprofit organizations with charitable, religious, artistic and educational missions.
-He is presently a trustee of the North Carolina Symphony, the North Caroliniana Society, Saint Mary’s School and the North Carolina Chamber Music Institute.
+Dean Brinkley has served on the boards of and acted as pro bono counsel to dozens of nonprofit institutions with charitable, religious, artistic and educational missions.
+He is presently a trustee of the North Carolina Symphony and the North Caroliniana Society.
 He is Vice Chancellor of the Episcopal Diocese of North Carolina and a former Senior Warden, Junior Warden and Vestryman of Christ Church in Raleigh.